Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue and Dr. Athanasios Pallis

 A. Private involvement in port terminal operations

-• Second, there was a policy recommendation from the World Bank that developing countries would do well to free their highly controlled port industry by issuing concessions to organizations able to modernize their port industries and better manage operations.
-To facilitate required changes, the World Bank created a Port Reform Tool Kit.
+- Second, there was a policy recommendation from the World Bank that developing countries would do well to free their highly controlled port industry by issuing concessions to organizations able to modernize their port industries and better manage operations.
+This allowed new intrants of domestic and international origins, some of which saw the opportunity to globalize.
+The World Bank created a Port Reform Tool Kit to facilitate required changes.

 These developments helped create what has become a global snowball of port government reforms, commonly known as port devolution, as the public sector relinquished its role in a function it had formerly assumed.
 It made governments more open to considering reforming port governance and offering better conditions to ensure privatization.
-The growing demands for public and private investment in ports, precipitated by the growth in world trade, and the limited abilities of governments to meet these needs because of competing investment priorities, were key factors.
+The growing demand for public and private investment in ports, precipitated by the growth in world trade and the limitations of governments in meeting these needs due to competing investment priorities, was a key factor.
 Thus, while few were willing to go as far as the UK in the total privatization of ports, many countries were willing to consider awarding concessions as an intermediate form of privatization, leading to various forms of public-private partnerships.

 B. Typology of port holdings

-Privatization has stimulated an almost global trend toward awarding port operational concessions, especially for container terminals.
-The reasons container terminals were particularly prone to concessioning were related to the fast growth of international trade requiring massive and rapid capital investments.
-If the opportunities to award operational concessions can be seen as an increase in demand, growth has also been greatly affected by an increase in the number of companies seeking concessions, with many becoming large port holdings.
+Privatization has sparked a nearly global trend toward awarding port operational concessions, particularly for container terminals.
+The reasons container terminals were particularly prone to concessioning were related to the rapid growth of international trade, which required massive and rapid capital investments that most governments could not readily provide.
+If the opportunities to award operational concessions can be seen as an increase in demand, growth has also been significantly impacted by a rise in the number of companies seeking concessions, with many becoming large port holdings.

 Port holding.
-An entity, commonly private that owns or leases port terminals in a variety of locations.
+An entity, commonly private, that owns or leases port terminals in several locations.
 It is also known as a port terminal operator.

 Transnational terminal holding companies are grouped into three categories, with some companies showing a more hybrid nature:

-• Pure stevedores.
-Port terminal operators that expanded into new markets to replicate their expertise in terminal operations and to diversify their revenue geographically.
-PSA International, with headquarters in Singapore, is the largest global terminal operator coming from a stevedore background, followed by Hutchison Ports, with headquarters in Hong Kong.
+- Pure stevedores.
+Port terminal operators that expanded into new markets to replicate their terminal operations expertise and diversify their revenue geographically, which is a form of horizontal integration.
+PSA International, with its headquarters in Singapore, is the largest global terminal operator originating from a stevedoring background, followed by Hutchison Ports, headquartered in Hong Kong.
 Stevedores account for about 50% of the hectares controlled by terminal operators worldwide.
-In recent years, many of these companies have moved beyond terminal operations by investing in (inland) logistics service provision.
+In recent years, many of these companies have expanded beyond terminal operations by investing in the provision of inland logistics services.
 Examples include DP World’s strategy to transition from a global terminal operator to a global logistics service provider, and PSA’s move into logistics through the creation of PSA Cargo Solutions and PSA BDP.
-The latter delivers cargo solutions for global supply chains and was created after the take-over of BDP International.
+The latter provides cargo solutions for global supply chains and was established following the acquisition of BDP International.

-• Maritime shipping companies.
-Invested in port terminal facilities to help support their core maritime shipping business.
+- Maritime shipping companies.
+Invested in port terminal facilities to help support their core maritime shipping business, which is a form of vertical integration.
 In many cases, hybrid structures are formed with separate business units or sister companies active in liner shipping or terminal operations.
-The terminal facilities can be operated on a single-user dedicated base or alternatively also be open to third-party shipping lines.
-APM Terminals, a Maersk Line sister company, is one of the largest global terminal operator from a maritime shipping background.
+The terminal facilities can be operated on a single-user dedicated base or be open to third-party shipping lines.
+APM Terminals, a Maersk Line sister company, is one of the largest global terminal operators from a maritime shipping background.
 Shipping lines account for about 31% of the hectares controlled by terminal operators worldwide.

-• Financial holdings.
-Include various financial interests ranging from investment banks and retirement funds to sovereign wealth funds attracted by the port terminal sector as an asset class and with revenue generation potential.
-The majority have an indirect management approach, acquiring an asset stake, and leaving the existing operator to take care of the operations.
+- Financial holdings.
+Include various financial interests, ranging from investment banks and retirement funds to sovereign wealth funds, which are attracted to the port terminal sector as an asset class due to its revenue generation potential, thereby providing a form of asset diversification.
+The majority employ an indirect management approach, acquiring an asset stake and then leaving the existing operator to manage the operations.
 Others will directly manage the terminal assets through a parent company.
-The main reason why financial holding companies became interested in having port terminal assets in their portfolio is that they were perceived to have a high-value proposition.
+The primary reason financial holding companies became interested in acquiring port terminal assets was that they were perceived to offer a high-value proposition and a time horizon that matched their investment horizon.
 Holdings account for about 19% of the hectares controlled by terminal operators worldwide.

 Beyond the three main categories, other types of companies are also involved in container terminal operations:

-• Freight transport companies.
+- Freight transport companies.
 They are involved in a wide range of freight services, such as shipping agents, freight forwarders, road and rail transport companies, and third-party logistics service providers.
-Examples include Bollore, Arkas (Turkey), Wilson (Brazil), Kuwait Gulf Link, Rennies (South Africa), Korea Express, Nippon Express, Severstahltrans (Russia), and Kontena Nasional (Malaysia).
+Examples include Bollore, Arkas (Turkey), Wilson (Brazil), Kuwait Gulf Link, Rennies (South Africa), Korea Express (South Korea), Nippon Express (Japan), Severstahltrans (Russia), and Kontena Nasional (Malaysia).

-• Construction companies.
-Primarily large engineering firms that have become involved in container terminal concessions through Private Finance Initiatives or attempts to secure terminal construction contracts.
-Examples include Acciona (Spain), Gammon (India), Tribasa (Mexico), Tucuman (Brazil), Samsung Corp, and Hyundai Development.
+- Construction companies.
+Primarily large engineering firms that have become involved in container terminal concessions through private finance initiatives or attempts to secure terminal construction contracts.
+Examples include Acciona (Spain), Gammon (India), Tribasa (Mexico), Tucuman (Brazil), Samsung Corporation, and Hyundai Development.

-• Property developers.
-These are companies based mainly in Hong Kong and Southeast Asia, and have diversified from commercial/residential developments into the provision of concessioned infrastructure.
+- Property developers.
+These are companies based mainly in Hong Kong and Southeast Asia, which have diversified from commercial and residential developments into the provision of concessioned infrastructure.
 Examples include New World, Fairyoung, Henderson (HK), Metro Pacific Investment Corp, and Brisas del Pacifico (Colombia).

-• Industrial conglomerates.
-These are either diversified holding companies or large manufacturers (such as steel or cars) regarded by their governments as national champions with the management ability to develop strategic assets.
-An important subset of this group comprises wealthy or well-connected individuals or families who have become involved because of their links to governments.
+- Industrial conglomerates.
+These are either diversified holding companies or large manufacturers (such as steel or automobile companies) regarded by their governments as national champions, possessing the management ability to develop strategic assets.
+A significant subset of this group comprises wealthy or well-connected individuals or families who have become involved due to their connections to governments.
 For example, the Motta and Heibron families in Manzanillo (Panama), the Suharto family in Indonesia, and Dato Ahmad Sebi at Westports in Port Klang.
 Other examples of industrial conglomerates include CITIC (China), Syanco (Saudi Arabia), FIAT, Mitsui, Tusdeer, CSN (Brazil), Razon Group (Philippines), Evyap Group (Turkey), and John Keells Holdings (Sri Lanka).

-Several companies operating container terminals are multi-faceted, often belonging to larger corporate entities covering a wide range of economic activities.
-Their categorization depends on how far back one goes in tracing the chain of ownership.
+Several companies operating container terminals are multifaceted, often belonging to larger corporate entities that encompass a wide range of economic activities.
+Their categorization depends on how far back one traces the chain of ownership.
 The farther back the beneficial ownership of a concession is traced, the more complex and fragmented the ownership structure becomes.
 APMT, for example, has close links to Maersk Line while trading as an independent terminal operator.
 Similarly, until its sale to institutional investors, Dradagos, the Spanish port and logistics services company, formed part of the ACS Group.
 ACS’s activities include construction, energy supply, environmental engineering, industrial services, and concessions in other modes of transport.
-In addition, some corporate structures are deliberately opaque to minimize commercial risks, taxation, or exposure to publicity.
+Additionally, some corporate structures are intentionally opaque to minimize commercial risks, taxation, or exposure to public scrutiny.

 C. Global terminal operators

-Like many multinational corporations, global terminal operators are market seekers who expand their business opportunities through entry into new markets.
+Like many multinational corporations, global terminal operators are market seekers that expand their business opportunities by entering new markets.
 A terminal can grow organically, but this is a rather slow process.
 A much faster growth rate can be achieved by acquiring terminal facilities in new markets.
-From the 1990s, a few companies became major global terminal operators controlling a multinational portfolio of terminal assets.
-They mostly originate from Asia, with four large companies dominating, three coming from a stevedore background and one from a shipping line:
+From the 1990s, a few companies emerged as major global terminal operators, controlling a multinational portfolio of terminal assets.
+They mainly originate from Asia, with four large companies dominating, three coming from a stevedore background, and one from a shipping line:

-• Hong Kong-based firm, Hutchison Ports (HPH), part of a major conglomerate Hutchison Whampoa.
+- Hutchison Ports (HPH).
+Hong Kong-based firm part of a major conglomerate, Hutchison Whampoa.

-• PSA International (PSA), the government-owned operator of the port of Singapore.
-Note that the Port of Singapore Authority (PSA) was formed in 1964.
+- PSA International (PSA).
+The government-owned operator of the port of Singapore was formed in 1964.
 In 1997, PSA was corporatized and renamed PSA Corporation Limited.
 The company kept the name PSA, which is no longer an acronym.
 In 2003, PSA International Private Limited became the main holding company for the PSA Group.

-• DP World (DPW), which is mainly part of a sovereign wealth fund created by the government of Dubai to invest the wealth derived from oil trade.
+- DP World (DPW).
+Mainly part of a sovereign wealth fund created by the government of Dubai to invest the wealth derived from the oil and gas trade.

-• APM Terminals (APM), as a parent company of the world’s largest shipping line; Maersk.
+- APM Terminals (APM).
+A parent company of the world’s largest shipping line, Maersk.

 The setting up of global terminal operators took place in three main waves:

-• The first wave began in the 1990s and included companies like HPH, P&O Ports, and SSA, which expanded their operations on a geographical scale, thereby benefiting from the port privatization schemes in many regions across the world.
+- The first wave began in the 1990s and included companies like HPH, P&O Ports, and SSA, which expanded their operations on a geographical scale, thereby benefiting from the port privatization schemes in many regions across the world.
 HPH, which originated as a terminal operator in Hong Kong, first purchased Felixstowe in 1991, the largest UK container port.
-It developed a portfolio of more than 50 terminals worldwide, including in Rotterdam and Shanghai.
+It developed a portfolio of over 50 terminals worldwide, including those in Rotterdam and Shanghai.

-• The third wave of terminal operators emerged during the 2010s when major container carriers entered the terminal industry in an effort to support their core business.
-This also included financial holdings such as DPW that have grown through acquisitions, such as P&O Ports and CSX World Terminals, and by securing concessions in new markets.
-Shipping lines have also participated in terminal concessions but to a lesser extent.
-The most important is the in-house terminal operating company of Maersk; APM Terminals.
-Besides, Evergreen, COSCO (via COSCO Shipping Ports), MSC (via its majority shareholding in TIL – Terminal Investment Limited), and CMA-CGM (via its majority shareholding in Terminal Link) hold port terminal leases.
+- The third wave of terminal operators emerged during the 2010s when major container carriers entered the terminal industry to support their core business.
+This also included financial holdings, such as DPW, which have grown through acquisitions, including P&O Ports and CSX World Terminals, as well as by securing concessions in new markets.
+Shipping lines have also participated in terminal concessions, but to a lesser extent.
+The most important is Maersk’s in-house terminal operating company, APM Terminals.
+Additionally, Evergreen, COSCO (via COSCO Shipping Ports), MSC (via its majority stake in TIL – Terminal Investment Limited), and CMA CGM (via its majority stake in Terminal Link) hold port terminal leases.
 A global pattern of concessions is evident between the dedicated terminal operating companies and the shipping lines.

-A concentration of ownership among four major port holdings is taking place.
-While mergers and acquisitions are usually successfully completed, there are cases where they have triggered a regulatory response.
+A concentration of ownership among four major port holdings has taken place.
+While mergers and acquisitions are usually completed, there are cases where they have triggered a regulatory response.
 For instance, in 2006, DPW acquired the terminal assets of P&O (Peninsular & Oriental Ports), further consolidating its global holdings.
-However, DPW was constrained to rescind the American assets of this transaction (terminals in Baltimore, Miami, New Orleans, New York, and Philadelphia) to the holding AIG (Ports America) due to political controversy; a Middle Eastern holding operating major American port terminals was perceived negatively in the post 9-11 context.
+However, DPW was constrained to rescind the American assets of this transaction (terminals in Baltimore, Miami, New Orleans, New York, and Philadelphia) to the holding AIG (Ports America) due to political controversy, a Middle Eastern holding operating major American port terminals was perceived negatively in the post 9-11 context.

-Despite being global, large terminal operators have a strong regional orientation, which indicates their transnational level.
-Global container terminal operators show varying degrees of involvement in the main cargo handling markets around the world.
-Complex and geographically diversified portfolios were established in virtually every freight market of the world.
+Despite being global, large terminal operators have a strong regional orientation, indicating their transnational nature.
+Global container terminal operators exhibit varying degrees of involvement in the primary cargo handling markets, characterized by complex and geographically diversified portfolios.
 The container terminal has become a fundamental node in global freight distribution, with the managerial and operational expertise offered by global holdings an important element in its performance in terms of capacity and reliability.

 3. Cruise Terminal Operators